daryl-software/git-up/README.md

 git-up is a tool for continuous delivery, specialized in web projects.
 Pipeline process is fully automated, and only current and great unix tools are used: ssh, rsync and git.

-It's purpose is to deliver a git project to its staging or production servers, as fast as possible, because continuous delivery need fast tools.
+Its purpose is to deliver a git project to its staging or production servers, as fast as possible, because continuous delivery needs fast tools.

-It is able to deliver one git repository to only one server, however he was build to deliver multi git projects to many servers, for high-traffic projects that needs many servers to be synced in parallel.
+It is able to deliver one git repository to only one server, however it was build to deliver multi git projects to many servers, for high-traffic projects that need many servers to be synced in parallel.

-The implementation can seem strange and heavy, but git-up was created to be simple, safe and really fast for developpers, and simple things often need complex background.
+The implementation can seem strange and heavy, but git-up was created to be simple, safe and really fast for developers, and simple things often need complex background.

 This project is used since years for +12 projects deployed to +20 servers.
 Each deployment is done in less than 10 seconds, including the rsync between your local git repo to the deployment server with a low bandwidth :)